Toledo Terminal Railroad: History

+In 1983 it announced plans to lay continuous welded rail in north and west Toledo.
+Later that year, the acquisition by the Chessie system of control of 89.2% of TTR stock was approved by the Interstate Commerce Commisison.
+In the preceding decades, the joint control of the TTR was consolidated as its controllers merged and went bankrupt: the Chessie system directly controlled 28.5% of the company due to it being a reorganization of the Chesapeake and Ohio, which the Hocking Valley and the Pere Marquette had folded into; its subsidiary, the Baltimore and Ohio Railroad, took over from the CH&D and thus controlled 17.8%; and the remaining 42.5% was taken over from Conrail, who took over from Penn Central, the successor to the New York Central (also the owner of the Michigan Central and the Toledo and Ohio Central) and the Pennsylvania.
+The bulk of the remainder, 10.7%, was controlled by the Norfolk and Western Railway, which had acquired the Nickel Plate Railroad, the company that had previously acquired the TStL&W. In 1984, the Chessie took complete control of the TTR and dissolved the company into itself, with the N&W left with only a purchase option of $1 for any tracks let up by the Chessie, a right they exercised in 1989 when they acquired 7 miles of track.

-In January 2010, CSX Transportation petitioned to abandon the rest of the "Backside" of the Toledo Terminal (the portion on the west side of the Maumee River) from Temperance, on Toledo's north side, to a small portion just north of Norfolk Southern's Chicago Main, in Vulcan.
+In January 2010, CSX Transportation, the successor to the Chessie, petitioned to abandon the rest of the "Backside" of the Toledo Terminal (the portion on the west side of the Maumee River) from Temperance, on Toledo's north side, to a small portion just north of Norfolk Southern's Chicago Main, in Vulcan.
 All of the removal track has since been completed, and plans are underway to turn the right-of-way into a rail trail.
 This leaves only a small, inactive segment from the Vulcan to the ex-Wabash mainline near Gould on Toledo's south side.

 The portion of the Toledo Terminal from Temperance to Bates, mainly the east of the Maumee River, is still in use by CSX.

-Corporate history

-The carrier was incorporated December 4, 1907, under the general laws of Ohio, for the purpose of acquiring the property, rights, and franchises formerly owned by The Toledo Railway and Terminal Company, which was done.
-The date of organization was December 4, 1907.

-The carrier acquired by deed dated December 4, 1907, the property, rights, and franchises of the predecessor company, which had been sold at foreclosure sale on May 28, 1907.
-The latter was incorporated February 12, 1901, under the general laws of the State of Ohio.